michaelschung/shittygpt/README.md

 # ShittyGPT

 A silly little web app that lets you customize a chatbot to assume whatever personality you specify.
 Basically Character.AI but worse?
+Have fun.

 Built using Node, Express, and the OpenAI API.